 Animal Disease Traceability

-Livestock producers and the Board have worked together over the years to eliminate pseudorabies, chronic wasting disease, and bovine tuberculosis.
-In order to continue safeguarding animal health, the Minnesota Board of Animal Health is working to increase the efficiency and speed at which animals can be traced in the state.
+Livestock producers and the Board have worked together over the years to eliminate diseases like pseudorabies, swine brucellosis and bovine tuberculosis.
+In order to continue safeguarding animal health, we are working to increase the efficiency and speed at which animals can be traced in Minnesota.

-The Animal Disease Traceability division is working with livestock producers and organizations across the state to increase awareness of the importance of official animal identification.
+The Board is working with livestock producers and organizations across the state to increase awareness of the importance and necessity of official animal identification.
 When a disease investigation occurs, animal health officials need to be able to trace affected animals quickly to ensure diseases are eliminated and the impact on Minnesota’s industry is minimized.

 As part of this work, the Board requires import permits for cattle and bison entering the state.